PatriceBertin/Patrice-Bertin/README.md

 ## Objective

 As a cybersecurity master's graduate, I am passionate about open-source collaboration and advancing cybersecurity practices.
-My GitHub objectives are to contribute to open-source projects, showcase my cybersecurity expertise, collaborate with peers, and share insights through technical blogs.
-I aim to build a robust portfolio, stay current with industry trends, network with like-minded professionals, receive constructive feedback to continuously improve, and contribute to the security of software systems.
+My GitHub objective is to contribute to the cybersecurity and IT community by developing innovative solutions, sharing knowledge, and collaborating on open-source projects.
+My goal is to leverage my expertise in threat detection, IT support, and IT consulting to create tools that enhance security, streamline processes, and promote technological advancement.
+Passionate about continuous learning, I aim to foster collaboration and contribute to projects that address real-world challenges in cybersecurity and IT infrastructure.

 ## Skills